ShengZhang2016/Simple_Real_Time_Polling/README.md

     > Store voting results on MongoDB, using mLab.

 ## Future
-    > In the future, we may add an Login property to this polling app, making it more robust.
+    > In the future, we may add a Login property to this polling app, making it more robust.
+    > Deploy app to AWS Elastic Beanstalk.

 ## Exisiting problem
     > For some reason, CanvasJS cannot show chart in real time when vote counts increasing.